 Get started

-When choosing a new LMS system, there are six aspects to consider:
+When choosing a new enterprise LMS, there are six aspects to consider:

 Learning tools need to be easy to use to be successful with users and maintain a high level of engagement.
 If special training is required to master the learning tool, you are offered a bad solution.

-At some point, you may need to integrate with HR tools that are used to manage aspects such as recruitment and onboarding, performance and goal management, remuneration, succession and development, and possibly also with a basic HR system.
-Make sure the selected LMS can be included in the HRMS solution package to build a holistic and effective interaction with employees as part of complex talent management processes.
+At some point, you may need to integrate with HR tools that are used to manage aspects such as recruitment and employee onboarding, performance and goal management, remuneration, succession and development, and possibly also with a basic HR system.
+Make sure the selected enterprise learning management system can be included in the HRMS solution package to build a holistic and effective interaction with employees as part of complex talent management processes.

 The volume of educational content, tools, and solutions has exploded in recent years.
 Choose an open ecosystem that allows organizations to leverage valuable content from Massive Open Online Course (MOOC) providers, for example, and take advantage of the latest innovations.